lelutin/puppet-fail2ban/README.md

    banned IP.
 Can be "all" to block all ports.
 This parameter is mandatory.
  * `filter` Name of the filter to use.
 This parameter is mandatory.
  * `logpath` Path of the log to monitor.
 This parameter is mandatory.
- * `ensure` Should this jail be present or not.
-Default value is present.
  * `enabled` Should this jail be enabled or not.
 The subtility between `ensure` and this parameter is that ensure will make the contents of the jail appear or disappear, while this parameter will let the jail contents be present in